SANDHRA123/BaMMmotif/README.md

 P(A) P(C) P(G) P(T)<br>

 Note that the background frequencies of mononucleotides are identical to the probabilities of mononucleotides in the other two files.

+## Plot BaMM logo

+R scripts are provided in directory R to plot the BaMM logo from a BaMM flat file.
+To create a BaMM logo, edit the parameter setting in `plotBaMM.wrapper.R` and source the code in the R session using
+    source( "plotBaMM.wrapper.R" )
+Please find comments on available plotting options in the wrapper.

 ## License
 BaMM!motif is released under the GNU General Public License v3 or later.
 See LICENSE for more details.